-I’ve been working on a lot of really indulgent, mega high-calorie desserts lately.
-I can’t help myself, I have a major sweet tooth.
-It’s high time that I start working one something kinder to our waistlines.
+I've been working on a lot of indulgent, high-calorie desserts lately.
+I can't help myself, I have a major sweet tooth.
+So, it's high time that I start working on something kinder to our waistlines.
 What I love about my Green Garden Soup is that you can really add in any green veggies you like and somehow it always works.

 This is super low calorie, so you can each a whole pot of this completely guilt-free.
 And believe me, there were a few occasions when I've come close!
 Whenever I feel like I need to detox a bit or whenever I have a cold, I always make this soup.
 It is creamy, flavorful and has about a million nutrients.
 It's perfect.

-I really recommend using a good blender or blend everything in small batches to ensure that the soup can reach a creamy consistency without adding any cream.
-You are welcome to, of course.
+I recommend using a good blender or blend everything in small batches to ensure that the soup can reach a creamy consistency without adding any cream.
+You are welcome to add cream if you wish, of course!
 I love adding coconut or almond milk to mine on occasion.
 I also sometimes like to have a bit of crusty bread on the side and top with a bit of Nutritional Yeast, which is a vegan version of Parmesan cheese.
-It’s delicious.
-And, if possible, get your vegetables at your local Farmer’s Market.
-It’s not a requirement, but I just love to support the local farmers and businesses in my local area.
+It's delicious.
+And, if possible, get your vegetables at your local Farmer's Market.
+It's not a requirement, but I just love to support the local farmers and businesses in the area.